Alifudinniko/Alifudinniko/README.md

 - 👀 I’m interested in web developer
 - 🌱 I’m currently learning backend
 - 💞️ I’m looking to collaborate on project
-- 📫 How to reach me contack me on m.rozaki099@gmail.com or
+- 📫 How to reach me contact me on m.rozaki099@gmail.com or
 - https://www.linkedin.com/in/alifudinniko/

 <!---